NEU-REAL/StreamMOS/README.md

 # StreamMOS

-This is the official code release of "StreamMOS: Streaming Moving Object Segmentation with Multi-view Perception and Dual Span Memory"
+This is the official code release of "StreamMOS: Streaming Moving Object Segmentation with Multi-View Perception and Dual-Span Memory"

 Coming soon...